Teratology: Heat

 One example of a physical agent which may give rise to developmental complications is heat.
 Women may be exposed to heat from external sources such as extreme heat conditions and hot-tub exposures.
-External temperatures that exceed 102 °Fahrenheit can give rise to fetal complications via the mechanism of neural tube malformation.
+External temperatures that exceed 102 °Fahrenheit (39 °Celsius) can give rise to fetal complications via the mechanism of neural tube malformation.
 The exact mechanisms relating heat to neural tube defects are not well-known.
 A potential theory connects heat to multiple cell-related issues, including cell movement, cell division, and apoptosis.
 The disruption in these normal processes may ultimately feed into the mechanism of neural tube malformation.

 Another method of exposure to heat can be seen as a result of the pregnancy itself.
 This phenomenon can be associated with maternal weight gain as well the heat produced via fetal metabolism, both of which may cause dysregulation of heat escape.
 The exact mechanisms beyond these surface-level causes are not clear.
 One theory associates this heat with producing heat-shock proteins, which then disrupt a certain normal protein balance.
 This deviation from a normal protein balance may then interfere with fetal development.
 Another theory draws potential connections between elevated temperature, oxidative stress, and inflammation with blood flow restriction to the fetus.